 All vessels used on coastal waters or the Great Lakes on any body of water with a passageway to the sea at least two miles wide are required to carry Coast Guard Approved visual distress signals.
-These can be either pyrotechnic devices (flares) or non-pyrotechnic devices (distress flags or signal lights like the Greatland Rescue Laser Flare).
-If you use pyrotechnics, that means you’ll need at least three daytime signals and three that are approved for night use for a total of six, or three that are approved for both day and night signaling.
+These can be either pyrotechnic devices (flares) or non-pyrotechnic devices (distress flags or signal lights like the Weems & Plath SOS Distress Light).
+If you use pyrotechnics, then you’ll need at least three daytime signals and three that are approved for night use for a total of six.
+Or three that are approved for both day and night signaling.
 If you use non-pyrotechnic signals, you only need one approved for daytime and one night signal.

 These boats are NOT required to carry visual distress signals (but in many cases it is still a good idea to do so):

 - Boats participating in organized events like races, regattas or marine parades

 - Open sailboats less than 26 feet in length that are not equipped with mechanical engine propulsion

 - Manually-propelled boats